Do you wish to contribute?

 Submission Guidelines

-• We are interested in crisp pieces not exceeding the word limit specified.
+• We are interested in crisp, engaging pieces not exceeding 1400 words.

-• All articles must be original, accurate, and in good, easy-to-read editorial form.
-Articles that are pieced together from those written by other writers are rejected outright.
-Sending such an article can even lead to termination of your association as a writer with us.
+• All articles must be original, accurate, and in easy-to-read editorial form.
+Articles that are pieced together from those written by other writers will be rejected outright.
+Submitting such an article can even lead to termination of your association as a writer with us.

 • Articles should be in UK English.